Advancing Molecular Graph-Text Pre-training via Fine-grained Alignment: Experiments

-\textbf{Results.} We report the results on the first two datasets in Tables~\ref{tab:pha} and ~\ref{tab:atc}, and defer those on DrugBank-Description to Appendix~\ref{appendix:results_retrieval} due to space limit.
+\stitle{Results.} We report the results on the first two datasets in Tables~\ref{tab:pha}, ~\ref{tab:atc}, and ~\ref{tab:des}.
 We make the following observations.
 1) Across different values of $T$, FineMolTex consistently outperforms the baselines that neglect motif-level knowledge.
 The superior performance demonstrates that fine-grained motif-level knowledge facilitates generalization to unseen molecules, which likely contain seen motifs.
 2) FineMolTex maintains strong performance in both directions (given graph, and given text).
 The symmetry further indicates that the embedding spaces of both modalities are well-aligned and similarly well-learned.
 3) We observe that KV-PLM, which utilizes SMILES to capture molecular structures, is less effective than other models employing graphs, consistent with previous findings \citep{moleculestm} that 2D graph structure is more expressive than 1D SMILES.